Joseph Howard Hodges

 Joseph Howard Hodges (October 8, 1911 – January 27, 1985) was an American prelate of the Roman Catholic Church.
 He served as bishop of the Diocese of Wheeling-Charleston from 1962 until his death in 1985.
-He previously served as an auxiliary bishop of the Diocese of Richmond in Virginia from 1952 to 1961.
+He previously served as an auxiliary bishop of the Diocese of Richmond in Virginia from 1952 to 1961 and as coadjutor bishop of Wheeling from 1961 to 1962.

 Biography

 Early life

 Joseph Hodges was born on October 8, 1911, in Harpers Ferry, West Virginia to Joseph Howard and Edna Belle (née Hendricks) Hodges.
 His family later moved to Martinsburg, West Virginia, where he attended St. Joseph's High School.
 After graduating from St. Joseph's in 1928, Hodges studied at St. Charles College in Catonsville, Maryland (1928–1930).
 He was then sent to further his studies at the Pontifical North American College in Rome.

 Priesthood

 Hodges was ordained to the priesthood by Cardinal Francesco Marchetti Selvaggiani for the Diocese of Richmond in Rome on December 8, 1935.
 Following his return to Virginia, Hodges was appointed as curate at Sacred Heart Parish in Danville, Virginia.
 In 1939, he was assigned to St. Andrew's Parish in Roanoke, Virginia, then in 1945 became director of the diocesan mission band.
 Hodges was named pastor of St. Peter's Parish in Richmond, Virginia, in 1955.